oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/complex_ekyc/user_claims.json}}

 The Issuer in this example sends the two claims `birthdate` and `place_of_birth` in the `claims` element in plain text.
-The following shows the resulting SD-JWT payload:
+The following shows the resulting SD-JWT input claim set:

 <{{examples/complex_ekyc/sd_jwt_payload.json}}